 The final step is to connect your domain name to SiteGround.
 If you’re using a name provided free by SiteGround as part of your signup process, this will be done automatically for you, but if you’re using a separate domain name you’ll need to change the nameservers.
 You can find these details under My Accounts: Just look for Account DNS.

 Now, log in to your domain registrar’s administrator panel, look for options to manage your domain, and then find nameservers.
 Replace whatever’s listed with the two SiteGround URLs (rather than the IP addresses), and save.
 You’ll now need to wait up to 48 hours for these details to update -- at which point, your website will be ready!
-If you need extra help with this, SiteGround have help available here.

 Many shared hosts will require you to access cPanel and use the Softaculous Apps Installer to install WordPress.
 This is similarly easy to use: Choose WordPress as the software you want to install, then select your domain name from the dropdown menu.
 If you want to install WordPress in your site’s root directory (i.e.,